 Which RV Parts Need Extra Protection

-Some motorhome parts are relatively straightforward to break-in than others, and thieves usually target those.
+Some motorhome parts are relatively straightforward to break than others, and thieves usually target those.
 Therefore, be mindful of implementing additional security on those RV parts.

 -